adam-podkowinski/ants-clean-preact/README.md

-# A website for an Ants Clean company.
+# A responsive website for the Ants Clean company.

 ## Website link: [antsclean.pl](https://antsclean.pl)